 How to Prevent the Spread of Athlete's Foot in Laundry

-- Disinfect gym bags and backpacks regularly.
+Disinfect gym bags and backpacks regularly.
 If they cannot be washed in hot water, use disinfectant wipes or a cloth dipped in diluted chlorine bleach and water for a thorough inside cleaning.
-Allow to air dry completely before using again.
+Allow to air dry completely before using it again.

-- Clean and disinfect shoes after each wearing, if possible.
+You should also clean and disinfect shoes after each wearing, if possible.
 Allow at least 24 hours between wearings to allow shoes to dry completely.

-- Use hot water (140 F or 60 C) and your regular detergent for infected laundry.
+Use hot water (140°F or 60°C) and your regular detergent for infected laundry.
 Lower temperatures will not kill the fungus and can transfer spores to other fabrics in the same load.

-- For white cotton socks, you can use chlorine bleach along with the hot water to disinfect the fabric.
+- For white cotton socks, you can use chlorine bleach along with hot water to disinfect the fabric.